ta0kira/wrapping-editor/README.md

 # [Wrapping Editor for Haskell][home]

-This library contains a simple text-editing widget for fixed-size fonts.
+This library contains a simple text-editing component for fixed-size fonts.
 It can either be used as a [Brick][brick] `Widget` or as the basis for creating a new widget for another UI library.

 Here are some important features: